-To make sure that all data is kept safe, data centers apply redundancy.
-In the case of Google Docs, all the documents you create are automatically sent to multiple data centers which are located far away from each other through live synchronization.
+To make sure that all data is kept safe, data centers apply for redundancy.
+In the case of Google Docs, all the documents you create are automatically sent to multiple data centers that are located far away from each other through live synchronization.
 This way, the data is automatically backed up to at least two locations at once, so if one fails, the data is still safe.

 To make sure that the service doesn’t break in cases of failure, failover measures automatically switches serving duties to a redundant or backup server.

 Servers can also be overloaded by huge amounts of computational load.
 Say, a post or a video goes viral.
-It isn’t uncommon for those to be viewed and shared hundreds of thousands of times in a day.
+It isn’t uncommon for those to be viewed and shared hundreds of thousands of times a day.
 All those can cause a server to get overloaded and crash.
-To prevent this from happening, data centers employ load balancing where the load is distributed across multiple servers so that not one server takes the brunt of the load.
+To prevent this from happening, data centers employ load balancing where the load is distributed across multiple servers so that no one server takes the brunt of the load.

 Data centers typically use specialized hardware to do this, but thanks to cloud computing technologies, these can even be done in the cloud and not in the data center.
 Cloud-based load balancing services like Incapsula employ a variety of load distribution methods and algorithms to optimize the use of servers across data centers worldwide.
 One advantage of employing cloud-based load balancing is that it can be deployed across servers in different datacenters or even different parts of the world, unlike appliance-based load balancing, which only works within a certain datacenter.

 Power and cooling